alronz/b2c-database-selection/MongoDB/Getting Started/installation.md

 vi /etc/yum.repos.d/mongodb-org-3.2.repo
 ````

-Then paste the below inside the file and save it:
+Paste the below inside the file and save it:

 ````
 [mongodb-org-3.2]